doheonhan/SLS/README.md

 # SLS
 ## |Paper|
-* Selective Label Smoothing for Predicting Under-Represented Data Samples
+* Selective Label Smoothing: A New Weighting Technique Handling Edge Cases
 ### 1. SLS for adjusting Precision and Recall (Section 3 in the paper)
 * '1.
 Precision_Recall_with_SLS.ipynb'
-### 2. Experiments for Under-Represented Samples (Section 4.1 in the paper)
+### 2. Experiments for Edge Cases (Section 4.1 in the paper)
 * '2.
 SLS with UAV datasets_helpful.ipynb'
 * '2_1.
 UAV_SLS_Results.ipynb'
 * '3.
 SLS with 102 Datasets.ipynb'